 The water spray system that was designed and approved as part of MOD4 has been partially installed at the end of the previous reporting period.
-It is expected that the system will installed and operational by the quarter three of 2022.
-The spray system has been redesigned to complement the MOD6 TSF2 harvesting arrangement.
+It is expected that the system will installed and operational in 2023.
+The spray system has been redesigned to complement the MOD6 TSF2 harvesting and will also incorporate the MOD10 tailings storage arrangement.

-4.6.1.2 MOD 9
+4.6.1.2 MOD 10